banyekalaok/cee498report/manuscript.md

 Feature scaling is a method used to standardize independent variables or feature ranges of data.
 Since the value range of some original data is very different, the model will give more weight to the feature with large values in the learning process.
 However, in fact, the weight of each feature should not be considered in this way.
 In some machine learning algorithms, the objective function cannot work properly without normalization.

-#### Rescaling (min-max normalization)

-The purpose of feature scaling is to transform the data into common scales.

-Before scaling the data, lets view some data statistics to refresh our memory on what was learned in the EDA.
-The key takeaway from the graphics below are:

-* A linear model might project the load avg but it likely won't be the best model.
-* The correlations matrix confirms that the identified predictive features are likely to result in a good model (except for minimum).

 **Figure #.
 Comparison of key predictive variables against load average.**

-**Figure #.
-Correlation matrix of key predictive variables.**

-From the statistics above, notice that the minimum load (**Min**) has a very low correlation with the load average, therefore, min has low predictive value.
-Also, notice that **total in** and **total out** are strongly correlated, implying that the sum of boardings during a trip is almost always the same as the sum of alightings.
-Therefore, only 1 of these 2 features are needed.
-The **total out** will not be considered in the model development effort.

-Models learn best and fasted when the data is scaled, most commonly between values of -1 and 1 or 0 and 1.
-Since, all the numerical values are greater than 0, the numerical features were scaled using normalization (scaling from 0 to 1).

 #### Standardization (Z-score Normalization)